 There was enthusiastic student support for Cleaver's class, and mass rallies were held in which the students made that support clear.
 Of note was a sit-in in Eshelman Hall in support of Cleaver and academic freedom.

-Eldridge Cleaver - Who was he and what did he do in life?
+Eldridge Cleaver—who was he and what did he do in life?

-The word "controversial" has been widely used in reference this figure.
-In 1966 Cleaver published "Soul on Ice," In that widely read book of semi-autobiographical essays, Cleaver admitted that he had committed numerous rapes of black women and white women.
+The word "controversial" has been widely used in reference this polarizing figure.
+In 1966 Cleaver published "Soul on Ice."
+In that widely read book of semi-autobiographical essays, Cleaver admitted that he had committed numerous rapes of black women and white women.
 He described these crimes as politically inspired, motivated by a conviction that the rape of white women was "an insurrectionary act."
 In "Soul" he renounced rape and all his previous reasoning about it.

 As a teenager and young adult, Cleaver spent time in Folsom and San Quentin, convicted of charges of rape and assault with attempt to commit murder.
 He claimed to have been radicalized in prison when he was given a copy of Marx's "Communist Manifesto" and other socialist and revolutionary literature.
 On his release in 1966, he joined the newly-formed Black Panther Party, attracted to the Panthers' advocacy of armed struggle.
 In the aftermath of the assassination of Dr. King on April 4, 1968, there were riots across the nation.
 Two days after King's murder, Cleaver and 14 other Panthers led an ambush of Oakland police officers, during which two officers and Cleaver were wounded and 17-year old Panther Bobby Hutton was killed.

-Husband and father: Cleaver met Kathleen Neal, a young, middle-class black woman from Tuskegee, Alabama, where she had become involved in SNCC.
+Cleaver met Kathleen Neal, a young, middle-class black woman from Tuskegee, Alabama, where she had become involved in the Student National Coordinating Committee (SNCC), a civil rights organization that was very active in voter registration and sit-ins at segregated lunch counters..
 She and Eldridge met in the Bay Area In 1967.
 They married in 1968, and Kathleen joined Eldridge in the Black Panther leadership, where she took the position of Communications Secretary, given the task of organizing meetings and rallies and writing agitational materials.
 She was, like Eldridge, an attractive, articulate, effective speaker.
-She became first female to become part of the Panther's official leadership.
-By 1971 Eldridge had been expelled from the Party over the his strong ideological differences with Huey Newton and others in the Panther leadership.
+She became the first female to become part of the Panther's official leadership.
+By 1971 Eldridge had been expelled from the Party because he refused to go along with the Panthers' new emphasis on doing good works in the black community, rather than continuing to alienate potential followers and supporters with fiery rhetoric advocating "armed struggle."
 Kathleen exited the Party the same year.

-Cleaver left Algeria in 1972, moving to Paris, France, becoming a born-again Christian and promoting his line of "Cleavers," which were pants with codpieces, twhich he claimed liberated men from "penis binding."
+Cleaver left Algeria in 1972, moving to Paris, France, becoming a born-again Christian and promoting his line of "Cleavers," which were pants with codpieces, which he claimed liberated men from "penis binding."
 In 1977 he returned to the U.S. to face the unresolved attempted murder charge, and by September 1978 he was out on bail as legal proceedings dragged on.
 During this time he ran a "Cleavers" factory and a West Hollywood retail store for his "fashions."

 Cleaver conveyed a passion for change that was irresistible to many white students.
 His movie-star good looks and Panther black leather coat were part of his charisma.